[home]

 And you might ask why, and I’ll tell you.
 But first, I’m going to talk about tennis.
 More specifically, I’m going to talk about my days of high school tennis, playing in tournaments year-round, and establishing my interpersonal relationships while hitting those high-percentage cross-court shots.
 I would go to my private drills, and then make friends with the people my age who were there, away from the students at my high school who I saw on a daily basis.
 These were students who were like me.
 They loved smashing tennis balls at their opponent and feeling the exhilaration that comes with winning a minute long-rally.
 We were the same in all ways but one: money.
 With the necessary affluence that comes with the sport, I found myself slowly lagging behind the peers I once kept pace with.
 They had gotten into the game far earlier in life than I had, their parents had signed them up for lessons when they were as tall as the racket they’d use.
 They were able to afford extra 1-on-1 sessions, whereas I could not.
 They were able to regularly travel for tennis tournaments on a weekend-to-weekend basis while I often had to work at my gymnasium job, dry-mopping wooden floors after weekend basketball tournaments.
 I didn’t immediately feel this difference when I first took up the sport.
 I knew that the kids in my classes had all of the gear they needed, and while I could reasonably afford the necessary items as well, I knew something felt off.
 They all went to the same schools, schools with strong tennis programs that regularly touted having coaches who had previously taught at the collegiate level, who wanted a change of pace.

 To be frank, my school’s boys tennis team was not as privileged.
 The coach, who taught band and thus also ran the marching band, had tenure for the four years I was on the team.
 She was a strong woman who took "no s***" as she put it, and had made her way to the state girl-tennis tournament in high school.
-These traits were good enough for the school to give her the position which had been unexpectedly vacated when the previous boys tennis coach left for reasons that were not revealed to us minors .
+These traits were good enough for the school to give her the position which had been unexpectedly vacated when the previous boys tennis coach left for reasons that were not revealed to us minors (he was put on leave for trying to date one of the girls on the varsity girls tennis team).
 She was well-liked amongst the band kids, but they all agreed that she could get very competitive and impersonal very quickly.
 She wanted the best out of everyone, but if you couldn’t be the best for her, you didn’t deserve a place on the roster.
 But that was for the band, of course, tennis would be different.
 I was never in band.
 All I can do is rely on the stories of others, and take their word that she was a caring and responsible leader who helped them learn and grow in meaningful ways that they’ll never forget.
 I’ve long since graduated and she moved away, so I’ll never know for myself.

 Our team did not attract the named gated community children that so often go after the sport.
 And so the hobbyist players and their friends who showed up to practice in jeans were the ones who ended up as starting varsity players.
 These players, who were solely playing for the social engagement, would go up against the private Catholic school boys whose fathers would give them stern looks after volleying into the net after a cross-court approach shot.
 And when they lost 0-6, 0-6 they’d dejectedly walk off the court, and avoid looking our coach in the eye, or rather, where they expected her eyes to be beneath her polarized sunglasses, knowing that they’d be doing laps only at a marginally faster pace than at the previous practice.
 But after getting a few paces off the courts, they were smiling and laughing again.